 The point is that CEFs are not highly leveraged, though any amount of leverage magnifies the volatility of the fund's net asset value.

-- Shares are traded on the open market.
+- Like stocks, shares are traded on the open market

 - A CEF's share price is almost always different from its net asset value

 - Investors need to be aware of the resulting premium or discount